Anne Brontë: Education

 Anne's studies at home included music and drawing.
-The Keighley church organist gave piano lessons to Anne and Emily and Branwell, and John Bradley of Keighley gave them art lessons.
+The Keighley church organist gave piano lessons to Anne, Emily and Branwell, and John Bradley of Keighley gave them art lessons.
 Each drew with some skill.
 Their aunt tried to teach the girls how to run a household, but they inclined more to literature.
-They read much from their father's well-stocked library.
-Their reading included the Bible, Homer, Virgil, Shakespeare, Milton, Byron, Scott, articles from Blackwood's Edinburgh Magazine and Fraser's Magazine and The Edinburgh Review, and miscellaneous books of history and geography and biography.
+They read widely from their father's well-stocked library.
+Their reading included the Bible, Homer, Virgil, Shakespeare, Milton, Byron, Scott, articles from Blackwood's Edinburgh Magazine and Fraser's Magazine and The Edinburgh Review, and books of history and geography and biography.

 Their reading fed their imaginations, and their creativity soared after their father gave Branwell a set of toy soldiers in June 1826.
-They gave names to the soldiers, or the "Twelves", and developed their characters.
-This led to the creation of an imaginary world: the African kingdom of "Angria", which was illustrated with maps and watercolour renderings.
-The children devised plots about the inhabitants of Angria and its capital city, "Glass Town", later called Verreopolis or Verdopolis.
+The siblings gave names to the soldiers, also known as "The Young Men" or the "Twelves", and developed their characters.
+This led to the creation of an imaginary world: the kingdom of "Angria", which was illustrated with maps and watercolour renderings.
+The children played games and wrote stories and plays about the inhabitants of Angria and its capital city, "Glass Town", later called Verreopolis or Verdopolis.

-Their fantastical worlds and kingdoms gradually acquired characteristics from their historical world, drawing from its sovereigns, armies, heroes, outlaws, fugitives, inns, schools, and publishers.
-The characters and lands created by the children were given newspapers and magazines and chronicles written in tiny books with writing so small that it was difficult to read without a magnifying glass.
-These creations and writings were an apprenticeship for their later literary talents.
+The siblings’ fantastical kingdoms included details taken from the historical world, drawing from its sovereigns, armies, heroes, outlaws, fugitives, inns, schools, and publishers.
+The characters and lands created by the children were provided with newspapers and magazines and chronicles written in tiny books with writing so small that it was difficult to read without a magnifying glass.
+These creations and writings were an apprenticeship for the siblings' later literary efforts.